zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/generated-values.md

 The value generated on add means that a value is generated when new entities are inserted.
 How the value is generated for added entities will depend on the database provider being used.

  - Database providers may automatically setup value generation for some property types, but others may require you to manually set up how the value is generated.
- - By convention, when entities are added, non-composite primary keys of type `short`, `int`, `long`, or `Guid` are set up to have values generated, if a value isn't provided by the application.
+ - By convention, when entities are added, non-composite primary keys of type short, int, long, or Guid are set up to have values generated if the application doesn't provide a value.
  - All the necessary configurations are handled by the database provider.
-For example, a numeric primary key in SQL Server is automatically set up to be an `IDENTITY` column.
+For example, a numeric primary key in SQL Server is automatically set up as an `IDENTITY` column.

 ### Data Annotations

-You can configure any property to have its value generated for inserted entities using data annotation as shown below.
+You can configure any property to have its value generated for inserted entities using data annotation, as shown below.

 ```csharp
 public class Author